 Every city or metropolitan area in the U.S. has higher- and lower-income neighborhoods.
 The extent to which these neighborhoods differ in their average socioeconomic status, however, varies considerably.
 Moreover, this socioeconomic residential sorting has grown substantially in the last 40 years (Reardon and Bischoff 2011a; Reardon and Bischoff 2011b; Watson 2009); the bulk of that growth occurred in the 1980s and in the 2000s.

 Since the Supreme Court's 1954 Brown v.
 Board of Education decision, researchers and policymakers have paid close attention to trends in school segregation.
 While Brown focused on black-white segregation, here we review the evidence regarding trends and consequences of both racial and economic school segregation.
-In general, the evidence regarding trends in racial segregation suggests that the most significant declines in black-white school segregation occurred at the end of the 1960s and the start of the 1970s.

 In this paper we combine National Assessment of Educational Progress and state accountability test data to examine variation among states in achievement gap levels and trends.
 Although national trends in gaps have been well studied, little research has examined variation in gaps across states or the extent to which differences in state demographics or policies account for these differences.